Graham County Schools: Governance

 The primary governing body of Graham County Schools follows a council–manager government format with a five-member Board of Education appointing a superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Eighth District.

-Board of Education
+Board of education

 The five members of the Board of Education meet on the first Tuesday of each month.
-The current members of the board are: Rodney Nelson (Chair), Chip Carringer (Vice-Chair), Lois Satterfield, Sharon Edwards, and Deborah Odom.
+The current members of the board are: Rodney Nelson (Chair), Chip Carringer (Vice-Chair), Pam Knott, Andy Lynn, and Jonathan Allison.

 Superintendent

-The current superintendent of the system is Angie Knight.
+The current superintendent of the system is Robert Moody.

 Member schools

 Graham County Schools has three schools ranging from pre-kindergarten to twelfth grade: one high school, one middle school, and one elementary school.
 They are all located in Robbinsville, North Carolina.